 - Don’t love spice?
 Instead of pepperjack cheese, try using cotija (a cow’s milk), which is similar to feta (a sheep’s milk), but without as much tang.

-- Looking to add more protein?
+- Looking to add other meats?
 Instead of chicken, add drained, rinsed black beans!
 If okay with meat, try seared steak, seasoned ground beef, or cilantro-lime shrimp!

 - Can I make Santa Fe salad ahead of time?
 Yes!
 Follow the first 2 steps of instructions, then transfer chopped salad to a tupperware or storage container.
 We recommend leaving out the crispy shallots until tossing with dressing.
 Make cilantro lime dressing up to 3 days in advance.
 When ready, toss the salad with crispy shallots and dressing, then enjoy immediately.